/ Published August 16, 2019

 1.2.6.
-Once the site survey is complete, HQ AFJROTC/JRO will determine school ranking on the waiting list according to the process established in Holm Center Instruction 38-201.
+Once the site survey is complete, HQ AFJROTC/JRS will determine school ranking on the waiting list according to the process established in Air Force JROTC Instruction 36-2010.

 1.2.7.
-All applications (including the signature page) for a unit opening the next fiscal year must be postmarked by 15 April of the current year.
 The Air Force Junior ROTC Director reserves the right to allow schools with special qualifications to submit an application out-of-cycle.
 These instances will be documented in the remarks section of the school's electronic application.

 To begin the application process, please click the following link to download the application form:

 60 West Maxwell Blvd., Bldg.
 835